-• kwargs (dict of {str: callable}) - New variable names are keywords.
-All terms in the equation given by the lamda function should evaluate to a numeric.
+- drop (bool) Set to True if you want existing variables to be removed once the new ones have been created.
+Defaults to False. - kwargs (dict of {str: callable}) New variable names are keywords.
+All terms in the equation given by the lambda function should evaluate to a numeric.
 New variables are calculated for each grid cell and time step.